About Me

 With a simple addition of a hardware card, you can turn your PC running Vista into a Digital TV that records for later viewing.
 I highly recommend this setup.
 Now TV is with you whilst you email.

-5 Responses to “Intro to Windows Media Center”
+5 thoughts on “Intro to Windows Media Center”

 I’d like to know more about Media Centre Extender tehnology.
 I men Iknowa xbox 360 is one and can buy dedicated units.
 I’m interested say if you can control the MCE TV from an extender.
 Or what other alternatives are there?
 Hows it all work?
 Would be good if could have some interoperability between say macmini as an extender device.